 Personally, I am excited to see what these shoes can do in the coming months.

 This was posted 9-5-2017 after only one experience climbing in these shoes.
-Stay tuned for a follow up post as I put these shoes through the ringer during my winter gym climbing routine.
+Read my final review here.
 This review is not affiliated with Black Diamond and no compensation has been received for this review.